malcprentice/malcprentice.github.io/Exams-TOEIC overview.md

 	* Name the situation (e.g. office, hotel)
 	* Name the ING verbs (e.g. showing, explaining, giving)
 * Listening 2 - Question-Response
-	* Skim the questions and guess the situation
+	* Skim the questions and guess
+		* the situation (hotel, office, etc)
+		* the people speaking
+		* the function (apologising, instructing, complaining, etc)
 	* If you have to guess: Repeated words are _very_ bad.
 Synonyms (同義語) are good
 * Listening 3 - Conversations
 	* If you have to guess: Repeated words are _maybe_ bad.
 Synonyms (同義語) are _maybe_ good
 	* Learn question types
 		* e.g. "Can you" "Could you" is often request.
 Answer = "Sure", not "Yes, I can"
 		* e.g. "I was wondering if"
-	* Careful of negatives e.g. "You don't X, do you".
-Agree = "No"
+	* Careful of negatives
+		* e.g. "You don't X, do you"
+		* e.g. "Why can't you come on time"
-	* Careful of Tense (e.g. present question with past answer
+	* Careful of Tense
+		* e.g. present question with past answer
+		* e.g. "WHat will the woman say" - you have to guess, she hasn't said it in audio.
 * Listening 4 - Talks
 	* Questions are in order (answer to first question is at beginning of listening)
 * General tips